 The Standards-Based Gradebook In Synergy

-Some teachers in our district are using the Standards-Based Gradebook in Synergy, which is different than the traditional gradebook setup that most teachers use.
+Some teachers in our district are using the Standards-Based Gradebook in Synergy, which is different than the traditional gradebook setup that other teachers use.
 If your student's teacher is using this gradebook, he/she should have communicated this with you.